 Install a newsletter software on your limited web hosting account and it will start eating up your disk and bandwidth.
 Unfortunately there is not much to do about it, and the smallest available newsletter script — OpenNewsletter — is still 640Kb and you'll have to count in all the stored issues, too.

-Good alternatives to MailChimp are CampaignMonitor (free up to 500 subscribers) and BenchmarkMail (Free Edition), whose only limit is given by subscription options— people can only signup from your form.
+Good alternatives to MailChimp are Constant Contact and BenchmarkMail, whose only limit is given by subscription options – people can only signup from your form.

 9. Use SurveyMonkey for your user surveys